Principled Design and Implementation of Steerable Detectors: Experimental Results

-The importance of the number of harmonics $N$ for template modeling was investigated in Section~\ref{sec:templateApprox}.
-The impact of the latter on detection performance is shown in Figure~\ref{fig:detectionNbHarmDH} for $T_{\text{DH}}$.
+We investigated the importance of the number of harmonics $N$ on template approximation in Section~\ref{sec:templateApprox}.
+The impact of the latter on detection performance is shown in Fig.~\ref{fig:detectionNbHarmDH} for $T_{\text{DH}}$.
 The observed AUC and angular errors are consistent with our previous observations, where the importance of harmonic $N=2$ is highlighted to capture the two blobs of $T_{\text{DH}}$.
 The performance is stable for $N\geq 4$, and using more harmonics does not significantly improve the detection.
 Similar observations are made on the influence of $N$ for detecting $T_{\text{three}}$.